alexanderjuxoncobb/AI-hack-15feb/README.md

 The main categories the app considers are product health risks, carbon footprint, company controversies, user dietary restrictions and additional user provided context.
 The app will then give a list of all the images scanned alongside a summary of the above categories to inform aa user's purchasing decisions.

+Won the OpenAI prize for Most Impactful project.

 ---

 Demo video: